makbarramadhan62/System-Administrasi-Server/UTS/Ujian Tengah Semester  (Windows Server) Dokumentasi.md

 - Download windows server 2022 ISO file from https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022.

-- In this case, we will use VirtualBox to installing the windows server 2022.
+- In this case, i will use VirtualBox to installing the windows server 2022.
 You can download VirtualBox from https://www.virtualbox.org/wiki/Downloads.

 - Open the VirtualBox, and click on the **new** button to create a new virtual machine.
-Give some **name** to your VM, here we are installing the server version so i named it "windows server".
+Give some **name** to your VM, now we are installing the server version so i named it "windows server".
 Select **Microsoft Windows** as OS type and **other Windows (64-bit)** as version.

   <img src="aset foto/1vb_2.png" alt="1vb_2"/>

-- In this case, i will assigned RAM as big as 8 GB because i will use the Desktop GUI.
-After that, i will create a Virtual Hard disk and choose **VHD** for the file Type.
+- In this case, I will assigned RAM as big as 8 GB because i will use the Desktop GUI.
+After that, create a Virtual Hard disk and choose **VHD** for the file Type.
 Select the **Dynamic Allocated** and stipulating 50 GB for the hard disk size.

-- Select the created **VM** from the left panel of VirtualBox and click on the **Start** button given in the Mene.
-After that, add the ISO file of windows server 2022 by select the folder icon to open the file explorer window of your respective OS and choose it.
+- Select created **VM** from the left panel of VirtualBox and click on the **Start** button.

+- Add the ISO file of windows server 2022 by select the folder icon to open the file explorer window of your respective OS and choose it.
 Finally, hit **start** button to move forward for the installation of windows server 2022.

   <img src="aset foto/1vb_5.png" alt="1vb_5"/>